-4. The query bound conformation is transformed into a trigonometric vector as described previously, denoted as x.

-- 5. For the unbound conformation of the same antibody, we identify its AP cluster a_u and Canonical cluster c_u .
-In the example in Figure 3, representing the LRC group 'H2-10-allT', the unbound conformation belongs to AP cluster a_u in Canonical cluster c_u , which here is c_1 . - 6.
-We then locate the closest AP cluster to the bound conformation x (i.e. the AP cluster having the minimum value of $D(x, a_i^e)$) denoted as a_B , - 7.
-If $D(x, a_B) \leq r(a_i)$ (i.e. the conformation falls within the radius of the cluster), then x is a member of AP cluster a_B and the associated Canonical cluster, c_B , is identified. - 8.
-If $D(x, a_B) > r(a_i)$ (i.e. the conformation falls outside the radius of the cluster), then x is not a member of an existing AP cluster, but if it passes the 'CartesianCriteria' (defined above), then it will be a member of the Canonical cluster c_B of which a_B is a member.
+- 4. The query bound conformation is transformed into a trigonometric vector as described previously, denoted as x. - 5.
+For the unbound conformation of the same antibody, we identify its AP cluster a_u and Canonical cluster c_u .
+In the example in Figure 3, representing the LRC group 'H2-10-allT', the unbound conformation belongs to AP cluster a_u in Canonical cluster c_u , which, in this example, is c_1 . - 6.
+We then locate the closest AP cluster to the bound conformation x (i.e., the AP cluster having the minimum value of $D(x,a^{e_i})$) denoted as a_B , - 7.
+If $D(x,a_B) \le r(a_i)$ (i.e., the conformation falls within the radius of the cluster), then x is a member of AP cluster a_B and the associated Canonical cluster, c_B , is identified. - 8.
+If $D(x,a_B) > r(a_i)$ (i.e., the conformation falls outside the radius of the cluster), then x is not a member of an existing AP cluster, but if it passes the 'CartesianCriteria' (defined above), then it will be a member of the Canonical cluster c_B of which a_B is a member.
 If it does not pass the CartesianCriteria, then conformation x is a novel conformation not observed in the unbound structures.

-Comparing the AP cluster and Canonical cluster labels of such unbound/bound conformation pairs i.e. comparing a_u with a_B and c_u with c_B , we can define four types of conformational change: 'Identical AP cluster', 'AP-cluster shift', 'Canonical cluster shift', and 'Non-canonical conformation' as described in Table 1 and Figure 3.
+Comparing the AP cluster and Canonical cluster labels of such unbound/bound conformation pairs i.e. comparing a_u with a_B and c_u with c_B , we can define four types of conformational change: 1) 'Identical AP cluster', 2) 'AP-cluster shift', 3) 'Canonical cluster shift', and 4) 'Non-canonical conformation' as described in Table 1 and Figure 3.

-3 Results
+Results

-3.1 Dataset of antibodies with unbound and bound conformers
+Dataset of antibodies with unbound and bound conformers

-As stated above, we use the term 'antibody' to refer to any set of bound or unbound structures having the same sequence and 'entries' to refer to the individual structures.
-As described in the Materials and Methods, Figure 1 shows a schematic of the filtering procedure with the number of AbDb entries or antibodies retained at each stage indicated.
-After filtering, we identified
+As stated above, we use the term 'antibody' to refer to any set of bound or unbound structures having the same sequence and 'entries' to refer to the individual structures (i.e., AbDb, or AbAgDb, files).
+As described in the Materials and Methods, Figure 1 shows a schematic of the filtering procedure with the number of AbDb entries, or antibodies, retained at each stage indicated.
+After filtering, we identified 177 antibodies that each had at least one bound and one unbound structure from a total of 749 AbDb entries (369 unbound and 380 bound).